smithy-lang/smithy/docs/source/1.0/spec/aws/aws-core.rst

         AWS for processing, storage or hosting by AWS services in connection with the customer’s accounts and any computational results that customers or any customer end user derive from the foregoing through their use of AWS services.
+Data of this classification should be marked with the :ref:`sensitive-trait`.
     * - ``account``
       - Designates information about customers that customers provide to AWS in connection with the creation or administration of customers’ accounts.
+        Data of this classification should be marked with the :ref:`sensitive-trait`.
     * - ``usage``
       - Designates data related to a customer’s account, such as resource identifiers, usage statistics, logging data, and analytics.